 I'm really excited about it.
 I actually spent yesterday and today finalizing the book jacket, all the copy that's going to be on that and everything.
 It's really coming together, it's very exciting.
 And so, I just want to give you that opportunity to make sure that that book ends up in your inbox.

 So, the way to find out more is just to go to katrinaubellmd.com/lasttime, and you'll have an option to choose from various different book retailers.
 So, it's not just like all Amazon or whatever.
-Some people are very anti-Amazon, some people are willing to buy from multiple people, some people are like it's Amazon or Barnes.
+Some people are very anti Amazon, some people are willing to buy from multiple people, some people are like it's Amazon or bust.
 So, like whatever you like, you've got options there.
 So, that is great.

 Let's talk about the last five pounds.
 I feel like I sounded very Wisconsin there (liaised).
 If you know anything about the Midwest, we can't help it.
 Sometimes it just flies out.
 I'll try not to say that again.
 Sometimes it comes out of my kids' mouth and my husband and I just look at each other and we're like, “No, you got to say that again.
 We cannot allow that kind of Midwestern accent to come through.”
 It's like “a-accent.”